kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW4.md

  1. Can you find clusters of gene that are upregulated by interferon-gamma (conditions B and D)?
 What are terms that these genes are enriched for?
  2. Your scatter plot of log2 fold-changes between naive vs IFNg and naive vs Salmonella highlighted that there was a modest correlation (Pearson's r = 0.5) between differentially expressed genes in these two conditions.
 This suggests that some genes are  activated by both stimuli.
 Can you find a cluster of genes that is upregulated in all stimulated conditions (B, C and D)?
 What terms is it enriched for?
  3. Can you find a group of genes that is specifically downregulated by IFNg (conditons B and D) but not Salmonella (C).
-What i
+What is this cluster enriched for?
+ 4.